 How do learning communities work?

-Students in learning communities also get additional support as the learning communities program has its own counselors, advisers, and other support services.
+Instructors in learning communities also get additional support as the learning communities program has its own counselors, advisers, and other support services for students.

 Who should teach in a learning community?

 Faculty who are interested in fostering integrative thinking and in collaborating with colleagues across disciplines.